UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/1c_intro_ros2.md

 - control (e.g. flight commands)
 - coordination and logic

-Each node runs independently and communicates with other nodes using ROS 2 communication primitives.
+Each node runs independently and communicates with other nodes using ROS2 communication primitives.

 Common inspection commands:
 ```bash